AngelAlvCam/cs50sql-final-project/project/DESIGN.md

 - `likes_artist_id` on the `artist_id` field in the `likes` table.
 Useful to join with the `artists` table while looking for the artists that a user likes.
 - `contributes_artist_id` on the `artist_id` field in the `contributes` table.
 Useful to join with the `artists` table while looking for the artists that contributed to a song.

+Besides the indices explicitely mentioned above, the database uses automatic indices which are a result of the `UNIQUE` constraints defined in some of the tables.

 ## Limitations

 The current version does not allow collaborative playlists (playlists created by multiple users), nor playlists created by artists.